 The Samsung HW-Q70R houses all its connections in a recessed area under the soundbar.
 It's a stripped-down selection though: you get a single HDMI input, an HDMI output that supports ARC (audio return channel) and an optical digital input.
 That's it, aside from a USB port for firmware updates and a connector for AC power adapter.

 That's pretty stingy for a soundbar that costs £800, but at least the HDMI connections support 4K/60p, 4:4:4, Rec.2020, High Dynamic Range (HDR10, HLG, HDR10+, and Dolby Vision), 3D and HDCP 2.2.
-Thankfully Samsung has now added eARC, allowing for lossless audio to be sent back via HDMI.
+Note: Samsung has not added eARC, so there's no support for lossless audio to be sent back via HDMI at present.

 In terms of wireless connections, there's built-in Bluetooth and Wi-Fi, allowing you to stream music from your home network or via third-party services.
 A Bluetooth connection is made using the pairing button on the remote, while the Wi-Fi is simply setup using the SmartThings app.

 On the end panel of the soundbar are some basic controls for power, input selection, and volume.
 However, the primary method of control is the included remote, which is identical to last year's, with an ergonomic design and all the necessary buttons for setup and operation.

 The Samsung HW-Q70R is a piece of cake to setup: simply place it in front of your TV and make sure the speakers aren't obscured (don't forget the upward-firing drivers).
 Install the subwoofer at the front of the room, on either the left or right of the soundbar and slightly away from the wall (not in a corner because that will cause boundary gain and will sound boomy).